bitnami/charts/bitnami/redis-cluster/README.md

 #### Scale down the cluster

-To scale down the redis cluster just perform a normal upgrade setting the `cluster.nodes` value to the desired number of nodes.
+To scale down the Redis&trade; Cluster, follow these steps:

+First perform a normal upgrade setting the `cluster.nodes` value to the desired number of nodes.
 It should not be less than `6`.
 Also it is needed to provide the password using the `password`.
 For example, having more than 6 nodes, to scale down the cluster to 6 nodes:

 ```
 helm upgrade --timeout 600s <release> --set "password=${REDIS_PASSWORD},cluster.nodes=6" .